 Welcome to the Missouri Conference of AAUP.
 If you are a member of the national AAUP, you are also a member of MOAAUP.
 Not a member of AAUP?
+Have you let your membership lapse?
 Join Here

 No AAUP chapter on your campus?
 You can still join AAUP.